 The daily fees $55 per day paid by electronic fund transfer at the beginning of the month.

-We also have two other one-time fees when families join the co-op: reserve fees ($100 per day of care per week, refundable when your family leaves) and start-up fees ($100 per day of care per week, non-refundable) which are paid when joining the co-op.
-So if your child was in care 2 days per week that would be $200 reserve fees and $200 start-up fees.
+We also have two other one-time fees when families join the Co-op: reserve fees ($100 per day of care per week, refundable when your family leaves) and start-up fees ($100 per day of care per week, non-refundable) which are paid when joining the Co-op.
+If your child is in care 2 days per week you would pay $200 reserve fees and $200 start-up fees.
 If necessary, the one-time fees can be paid over the first three months in care.

-We are in a large bright space with windows on three sides, just north of Bloor on Dovercourt Road close to Ossington subway in the west end of Toronto.
+We are in a large bright space with windows on three sides, just north of Bloor on Dovercourt, close to Ossington subway in the west end of Toronto.

 Thank you for your interest in joining the Dandelion Co-op.
 We welcome families of all sizes and compositions.
 Please take some time to fill out our application and tell us a little more about your family.

 In helping us select a new family for the Co-op, we hope that you will take some time to answer a few questions.
 This will give us an opportunity to tell you a little more about the Co-op and to learn more about you and your family.